HexaEightTeam/HexaEight-Token-Server/README.md

 ```
 ---
-**HexaEight Token Server Does Not Require HTTPs except for fetching Encrypted Captcha's by sending the user Email address in plain text**
+**HexaEight Token Server Does Not Require HTTPs except for fetching Encrypted Captchas for user Email address (sent over the network in plain text)**

 If you wish to Enable HTTPs create a file called appsettings.json as shown below in the same HexaEight Token Server Directory with the below contents.
 Restart HexaEight Token Server for the change to take effect.